thinkloop/memoizerific/README.md

 );

 ```
-We generated sets of thousands of random argument combinations of varying variance (to increase and decrease cache hits and misses) and fed
+The process involves calling the memoized functions many times using varying numbers of arguments (between 2-8) and with varying amounts of repetition (more repetion means more cache hits and vice versa).
 them to each library.

-##### Data
+##### Measurements
-Following is data from 5000 iterations of each test on firefox 44:
+Measurements from 5000 iterations of each combination on firefox 44:

 | Cache Size | Num Args | Approx. Cache Hits (variance) | LRU-Memoize | Memoizee | Memoizerific | % Faster |
 | :--------: | :------: | :---------------------------: | :---------: | :------: | :----------: | :------: |